-The principal object and activity of the academy is the operation of Bolder Academy Trust to provide a broad and balanced education for pupils of all abilities in the London Borough of Hounslow.
+The principal object and activity is the operation of Bolder Academy Trust, which aims to provide a broad and balanced education for pupils of all abilities in the London Borough of Hounslow.
 The trustees have referred to the guidance issued by the Charity Commission in respect of public benefit when reviewing the aims and objectives of the academy.